 When a child or youth's behavior presents a threat of injury to self or others or significant damage to property, steps must be taken to protect the child/youth and/or others from harm, or to prevent significant property damage.
-It is expected that supports as described In the Developmental Disabilities Administration (DDA) Policy 5.19, Positive Behavior Support for Children and Youth, will be used to reduce the challenging behaviors and to eliminate the need for restrictive practices.
+It is expected that supports as described in the Division of Developmental Disabilities (DDD) Policy 5.19, Positive Behavior Support Policy for Children and Youth, will be used to reduce the challenging behaviors and to eliminate the need for restrictive practices.
 When positive behavior support alone is insufficient, procedures that involve temporary restrictions or use of physical intervention may be necessary.